irebernardidev/VeggieNosh-MP3/README.md

 ### Media

-- Background imange was sourced by [Freepik](https://www.freepik.com/) free library.
+- All images were sourced by [Freepik](https://www.freepik.com/) free library.
--
+- The favicon was generated from [Favicon](https://www.favicon.cc/).
+- The logo was originated from [Hatchful](https://www.shopify.com/tools/logo-maker) and was later refined by the developer.

 ### Code